* This is the Consumer Version. *

 There is no cure for cirrhosis.
 The liver is damaged permanently and will never be normal again.

 The best approach is to stop cirrhosis in its earliest stages by correcting or treating the cause.
 Treating the cause usually prevents any further damage and sometimes causes the person's condition to improve.
-For suitable candidates, liver transplantation may be done (see Liver Transplantation).
+For suitable candidates, liver transplantation may be done (see page Liver Transplantation).
 If transplantation is successful, the transplanted liver typically functions normally, and the symptoms of cirrhosis and liver failure should disappear.

-To prevent cirrhosis from progressing, people should stop drinking alcohol completely (see Alcohol : Treatment).
+To prevent cirrhosis from progressing, people should stop drinking alcohol completely (see page Alcohol : Treatment).
 Withdrawal symptoms, if they occur, are treated.

 People are given the hepatitis A and B vaccines if they have not had them before.